Joe Baker: Nottingham Forest

+Midway through the 1965–66 season, Baker transferred to Nottingham Forest for £65,000.
+His Forest debut was a 1–0 league home win over Burnley on 8 March 1966.
+Four days later Baker opened his Forest goalscoring account with two in a 3–3 draw at Northampton Town.
+Baker's seventh league goal for Forest was on 27 August 1966 in a 2–1 win at Sheffield United; added to his 93 Arsenal top flight goals at Arsenal and 102 top tier strikes for Hibs, he reached 100 top division goals in both Scotland and England aged 26 years and 10 days.
-After a disappointing 1965–66 season, Wright sold Baker to Nottingham Forest for £65,000.
-Baker had a successful 1966/67 at Forest, as the club finished runners-up in the top division to the club that would win the following season's European Cup: Matt Busby's Manchester United (whose team included Baker's ex Torino teammate, Denis Law).

-In that season, Baker was injured in the 3–2 victory over Everton in the FA Cup 6th round and missed the rest of the season.
+Baker had a successful 1966–67 season at Forest as the club finished runners-up to the club that would win the following season's European Cup: Matt Busby's Manchester United (whose team included Baker's ex Torino teammate, Denis Law).
+Baker was injured during the season in the 3–2 victory over Everton in the FA Cup 6th round and missed the rest of the fixtures.
 Prior to his injury, Forest had lost only once in 28 games; after it they only won three of their six remaining league games and lost in the FA Cup semi-final to Tottenham Hotspur.
 In three years at Forest, Baker scored 41 goals in 118 league games.

 Sunderland, return to Hibs and Raith Rovers

 Baker then moved to Sunderland for a fee of £30,000, and spent the following two seasons playing for the Black Cats.

-He returned to Hibernian for a second time in 1971 and scored 12 goals in 30 appearances.
-He moved to Raith Rovers in 1972 and retired in 1974, having in all scored 301 league goals in 507 games.
+He returned to Hibernian for a second time in 1971 and scored 17 goals in 34 appearances.
+This gave him a final Hibs tally of 158 goals from 193 starts.

+He moved to Raith Rovers in 1972 and retired in 1974.
+He ended his professional career with 301 league goals in 507 games.